 The trajectory tracking problem of robotic arms under model uncertainties was permanently in the focus of the researches in the last two decade.
-The proposed solutions try to obtain on-line more accurate system parameters to improve the quality of the used model in control.
+The proposed solutions try to obtain on-line more acrespectively.
+The first author research was also supported by Institute of Research Programmes from Sapientia Hungarian University of Transylvania curate system parameters to improve the quality of the used model in control.
 Early results can be found in the classical paper (Slotine and Li, 1988) in which it was explored that the robot model can be written in a linearly parameterized form.

-1 Support for research is provided by the Hungarian National Research program under grants No. OTKA T 042634 and OTKA T 068686 respectively.
-2 The first author research was also supported by Insti-
+&lt;sup>1 Support for research is provided by the Hungarian National Research program under grant No. OTKA T 068686 respectively.